rust-lang/book/nostarch/chapter20.md

     let list_of_statuses: Vec<Status> = (0u32..20).map(Status::Value).collect();
 ```

+Listing 20-31: Using an enum initializer with the `map` method to create a `Status` instance from numbers

-Here we create `Status::Value` instances using each `u32` value in the range
+Here, we create `Status::Value` instances using each `u32` value in the range
 that `map` is called on by using the initializer function of `Status::Value`.
-Some people prefer this style, and some people prefer to use closures.
+Some people prefer this style and some people prefer to use closures.
 They
 compile to the same code, so use whichever style is clearer to you.

 ### Returning Closures